 When it comes to kitchen sinks, not all are made equally.
 You need to consider both the style and function of your sink.

 The undermount sink is visually similar to a drop-in sink.
 However, with a drop-in sink, the rim is visible.
-With an undermount, it is installed from literally underneath the countertop and through the cabinet, making the rim invisible.
+With an undermount, it is installed from underneath the countertop and fastened to the underside of the cabinet, making the rim invisible.
 This creates a streamlined look, as though the sink is merely a part of the countertop.

 Many undermount sinks have a lot of qualities similar to a farm sink.
-However, with a farm sink, the entire front portion is visible to the eye, appearing as though it was “slid” into the countertop.
+However, with a farm sink, the entire front portion is visible to the eye, appearing as though it was built in to the countertop.
 An undermount sink, however, might have a similar appearance, but it’s the installation that sets it apart.